tendaidree/AB-testing-Globox/technical_summary.md

 ## Conclusions

-- **Key Takeaways:** What did we learn?
+- **Key Takeaways:**

-There was a positive response in conversions rate for the test group but however our revenue increase is very low.
+There was a positive response in conversions rate for the test group but however our revenue increase is significantly low.

+No novelty effects were detected

 - **Limitations/Considerations:** Any potential biases or anomalies.

-With the low revenue returns we have seen from our A/B test, I recommend extending our test duration and sample size to collect more data
+1. Increase the sample size to at least 77K users split equally for sufficient power.

+2. Consider a longer duration for the test.

+3. Include the type of purchase in data collection for further analysis.

 ## Recommendations

 - **Next Steps:**

+I recommend launching because generally Group B presented significantly better results compared to group A

+Considering that the new feature is at low cost there is a positive cost benefit

 - **Further Analysis:**

-I recommend launching because generally Group B presented significantly better results compared to group A The new feature is at low cost hence a positive cost benefit I would recommend a bigger sample and longer period
+Predictive analysis or market basket analysis if we include the type of purchase in data collection